• Skip to primary navigation

 Matcha Green Tea Milkshake!!!!!

 I am a little obsessed with green tea everything.
 When I hear anything has green tea in it, I automatically go for it.
 There is this smoothie/frozen yogurt place near me that is known for having the best drinks and the line in the summer stretches out forever.
-They have about 40 different flavors from salted caramel apple pie to mango passion fruit.
+They have about 40 different flavors from a simple vanilla milkshake to mango passion fruit meringue pie.

 I also make green tea scones at least twice a month.
 When I was living in London, I would travel 45 minutes on the bus just to get these super cute puff pastries filled with this really delicious green tea goo in it.
 (To this day, I still don't know what that goo was made out of, but it was good.)